julian-weimer/Snail-s-Vocabularies/Readme.md

 # Snail's Vocabularies 🐌

+> [!NOTE]
+> The word lists are still incomplete or may contain errors.

 [Anki](https://apps.ankiweb.net/) vocabulary decks for a growing number of language pairs.

 This repository includes a toolkit to create and manage vocabulary lists, as well as the lists themselves.
 The official decks are available [here](https://snailsvocabularies.cool).